Skip to content

 Men often have higher energy demands, so it’s essential for them to digest and absorb nutrients efficiently.
 Probiotics can encourage a healthy gut environment and provide digestive enzymes to break down foods consumed.
 Men commonly suffer with IBS; it’s estimated approximately 11% of men suffer with IBS in the UK2.

-Some of the best probiotic strains for gut health include Lactobacillus acidophilus NCFM®, Bifidobacterium lactis HN019 and Bifidobacterium infantis 35624.
+Other probiotic strains studied for gut health include Lactobacillus acidophilus NCFM®, Bifidobacterium lactis HN019 and Bifidobacterium infantis 35624.
 L. acidophilus NCFM® has been shown in clinical trials to significantly reduce abdominal pain and bloating in hundreds of individuals3,4.

 You can also read more on IBS here: Which probiotics are best for IBS?